Financing an Investment Property: Creative Solutions for High-Velocity Deals

 Build a one-page cheat sheet for your team and keep it linked from your IDX Real Estate Websites investor hub so prospects can self-educate before they call you.

-Cross-collateral deals: Existing equity can secure all or part of a new purchase.
-You should not structure documents, but you can spot when a borrower has assets that a lender can use.
+Existing equity can secure all or part of a new purchase.
+You should not structure documents, but you can spot when a borrower has assets that a lender can evaluate.

 Pro Insight

 Most investor outreach fails because it explains the property before it explains the math.
-Keep a repeatable ROI snapshot in every message, even if it is a simple rent, payment, reserve estimate, and cash needed line.
-Rule of thumb: if you cannot explain the deal in 30 seconds with numbers, it is not ready to market to investors.
+Keep a repeatable deal snapshot in every message, even if it is a simple rent, payment, reserve estimate, and cash-needed line.

 Investor leads go cold when your messaging sounds like residential marketing.
 Investors will not chase you for granite counters.
 They respond to spreads, timelines, and clear next steps.